Ag Allies: Animal Protein: State of the Sector (July 25, 2023)

-Ag Allies: Latest Developments in Trade (November 30)
+Ag Allies: Latest Developments in Trade (November 30, 2021)

 North Carolina growers, retailers, and manufacturers have all been directly impacted by trade in recent years.
-The next session in NC Chamber’s Ag Allies series will feature commodity trade leaders who will discuss past trade deals with China and other countries, ongoing issues in trade, and how this will impact the future of our state’s agriculture and agribusiness sector.
-Join us on Nov.
-30 for an interactive webinar: “Ag Allies: Latest Developments in Trade” to gain insight into international trade topics, including market data, pricing trends, and supply chain challenges pertaining to tobacco, pork, and other commodities.
-Register here.
+The next session in NC Chamber’s Ag Allies series featured commodity trade leaders who discussed past trade deals with China and other countries, ongoing issues in trade, and how this will impact the future of our state’s agriculture and agribusiness sector.
+Ag supporters and industry experts gathered to gain insight into international trade topics, including market data, pricing trends, and supply chain challenges pertaining to tobacco, pork, and other commodities.
+Watch here.

-Ag Allies: Landscape-Shifting Legal Developments (August 18)
+Ag Allies: Landscape-Shifting Legal Developments (August 18, 2021)

-Ag Allies : Forces Behind the Future of Food and Why It Matters to Your Business (May 18)
+Ag Allies : Forces Behind the Future of Food and Why It Matters to Your Business (May 18, 2021)

 The development of sustainable food systems — producing, processing, transporting, and consuming food — has taken a center stage for business leaders and communities worldwide.
 In addition to North Carolina’s robust agriculture industry, our state’s animal processing and manufacturing sector is the second-largest in the nation.
 This webinar, presented in collaboration with Melissa San Miguel, Head of Americas and Policy at Red Flag, provided attendees with an overview of the driving forces behind shaping the landscape of food manufacturing, and how it might impact their business.
 Topics included trends influencing food systems, snapshot and goals of the UN Food Systems Summit, and policy and regulatory predictions.
 Session concluded with Q&A. Watch here.

-Ag Allies: Weather Outlook and Fertilizer Trends (April 13)
+Ag Allies: Weather Outlook and Fertilizer Trends (April 13, 2021)